Manuperezro/MSP3-data-Base/README.md

 The solution :

-I tried to simplify the code, and to used what was already working and retieving data, So made the following changes (Check images below for more details), and try collect the data from the Recipes model, as the results was the same.
+I tried to simplify the code, and to used what was already working and retriving data, to made the following changes:(Check images below for more details), and try collect the data from the Recipes model, as the results was the same.
 The user was able to see a list with all the created recipes.

 - ![History ](static/images/bugs/HistoryBug.png "History List Bug")